 In this blog, I discuss the four best practices that retailers can employ to align their eCommerce and in-store operations to achieve successful store fulfillment programs.

-In order to meaningfully embrace omnichannel retail strategies, there is one critical understanding that retailers must accept and promote within their organization: your shoppers online are the same as your shoppers in-store.
-The vast majority of customers utilizing click-and-collect or BOPIS features via your eCommerce storefront are the individuals you see in your stores regularly, opting for a different order fulfillment route.
+In order to meaningfully embrace omnichannel retail strategies, there is one critical understanding that retailers must accept and promote within their organisation: your shoppers online are the same as your shoppers in-store.
+The vast majority of customers utilising click-and-collect or BOPIS features via your eCommerce storefront are the individuals you see in your stores regularly, opting for a different order fulfillment route.

 Promoting this notion is one of the most important ways that brands can drive buy-in and adoption of new digital initiatives at the store associate level.
 Frame technology as something that reduces friction in the buying process for your loyal customer base, offering them a smoother, more enjoyable experience.
 Then in-store staff members will understand that the people being hurt by a mismanaged BOPIS strategy are your familiar, loyal customers.